tolauwae/ars-factum/magic-items/netherese.md

 When you cast a spell or draw on magical power, the Sarcan grows hot and the runes along it subtly rotate.
 The powers bestowed on you by the Sarcan depend on the soul you imprison.

-When first attuning to this item, it is embedded into your skin and you take 8d6 necrotic damage based on the power of the soul bound to the Sarcen.
+When first attuning to this item, it is embedded into your skin and you take 8d6 necrotic damage.

 ::: danger Cursed.

 Once you attune to this *Cursed* piercing, you can't remove it unless you are targeted by the *Remove Curse* spell or similar magic.
 Additionally, when attuned to a Sarcen you cannot attune to any other item that is not a Sarcen.
+Every Sarcen counts as a unique magical item regardless of what soul is bound to it.

 If the vessel bound to the Sarcen is destroyed, or the soul is released, you no longer gain benefits from this Sarcen, until you replace it with a new soul.
 If you fail to do this within 1d6 days, you turn into a _Weave Wraith_ until you bind a new soul.